joao-ga/node-project/README.md

 # Flight Management Project

-This project was developed for the [Course Name] in the second semester of college.
+This project was developed for the Projeto Integrador 2 in the second semester of college.
 The objective of this project is to manage flights, routes, and seat maps using Node.js and OracleDB.

 ## Description